-Union County College has a remarkable history as New Jersey's first community college.
-The College has lived three separate lives since its birth in 1933 as a one-room night school in a Union County high school.
-Over the past eight decades, the College that was known as Union County Junior College, Union Junior College, and Union College is now Union County College, a comprehensive community college serving 20,000 credit and non-credit students at three campuses in Union County, New Jersey.
+Union County College has a remarkable history as the oldest of New Jersey's community colleges.
+The College began in 1933 as a one-room night school and has been known through the past 87 years as Union County Junior College, Union Junior College, Union College, and now as Union County College, a comprehensive community college serving almost 20,000 credit and non-credit students in Union County, New Jersey.

-U.S. President Franklin D. Roosevelt founded Union County Junior College as an "emergency junior college" through the federal Works Project Administration.
-The College's original mission was to provide jobs for unemployed teachers and professors.
+U.S. President Franklin D. Roosevelt founded Union County Junior College as an "emergency junior college" through the federal Works Project Administration with the original mission of providing jobs for unemployed teachers and professors.

-By 1936, the College became Union Junior College as an independent, non-profit, degree-offering institution governed by a Board of Trustees.
-The College's mission was to prepare students for transfer to earn bachelor's degrees.

-In 1982, the County-funded Union County Technical Institute merged with the 50-year-old junior college (named Union College) to form Union County College.
-The merger included the establishment of a Board of Trustees to oversee College operations, and a separate Board of Governors to act in an advisory capacity and to elect four of its members to serve on the Board of Trustees.
+By 1936, the College became Union Junior College, an independent, non-profit, degree-offering institution governed by a Board of Trustees.
+In 1967, the College became Union College and in 1982, the College merged with the County-funded Union County Technical Institute to form Union County College.
+The merger included the establishment of a Board of Governors to act in an advisory capacity.